-The project does not meet the applicable standards, primarily due to the mass, scale, orientation, and material choice of the proposed construction.
+Although there have been modifications to improve the design, the project still does not meet the applicable standards, primarily due to the proposed construction's mass, scale, orientation, and material choice.

 PROPERTY EVALUATION

 The property contributes to the Travis Heights-Fairview Park National Register district.